roma-glushko/magento2-training-camp/README.md

 Merchant wants to configure a free shipping for orders that contains only products from "Samples" category.

+#### MRK-CR-2.

+Merchant wants create the 25% discount for orders that has grand total more than 1000$.

+#### MRK-CR-3.

+Create the two products:
+1. Product *Mac Book Air 2017* from *Laptops* category
+2. Product *Mac Book Cover Black* from *Laptop Accessories* Merchant wants to create the cart price rule to get free *Mac Book Cover Black* when you add the *Mac Book Air 2017* to cart.

+#### MRK-CR-4.

+Merchant wants to create coupon code "K111198K" for getting 50% discount.

+#### MRK-CR-5.

+Merchant wants to generate 50 couponts with 15% discount.

 ### Catalog Price Rules

 TBD